 |Warranty||Lifetime||Lifetime||Lifetime||90 days||3 years, limited|

-- Removes more than 365 contaminants in drinking water – The Clearly Filtered water filter pitcher tackles a range of contaminants you may find in your well water, including bacteria, cysts, and microorganisms (99.9%), lead (99.5%), and VOCs (99.9%).
+- Reduces more than 365 contaminants in drinking water – The Clearly Filtered water filter pitcher tackles a range of contaminants you may find in your well water, including, iron (99.9%), nitrates (99.9%), microplastics (99%), and pesticides (98%+)

-- Independent testing for contaminant removal – According to independent testing, the
+- Independent testing for contaminant reduction – According to independent testing, the

 - Strong, durable, and BPA-free – The Clearly Filtered has a BPS- and BPA-free design, so this filtration system won’t add anything into your tap water.

 - Retains healthy minerals – You won’t need to add minerals back into your water after using this filter pitcher.
-Despite the impressive contaminant removal, your water’s healthy minerals remain.
+Despite the impressive contaminant reduction, your water’s healthy minerals remain.

 Best for: Anyone looking for a fantastic value-for-money well pitcher offering an exceptional performance that hasn’t (yet!) been beaten by any other pitcher water filtration system on the market.

-- The Clearly Filtered water filter pitcher tackles all the contaminants you might find in your well water, including bacteria, fluoride, and VOCs.
+- The Clearly Filtered water filter pitcher tackles all the contaminants you might find in your well water, including fluoride and VOCs.
 It won’t only improve the taste and smell of you water.

 - With the pitcher’s lifetime guarantee, you’re covered throughout the pitcher’s projected lifespan.